Seravo/wp-palvelu-instance-switcher/README.md

 ##Installation

-Create a folder under your */wp-plugins directory with the name *wp-instance-switching* and copy the repo there.
+Create a folder under your */wp-plugins* -directory with the name *wp-instance-switching* and copy the repo there.

 **OR**